dmuth/social-media-article-post-language-analytics/README.md

 and the contents of the URLs in them.
 That would make future development a little easier in that I could limit a run to just 5 posts, rather than having to tweak code to do that.

+The other thing that sticks in the back of my heads is that for some sites as the more mainstream news sites, downloading the contents of the page doesn't just give me the article content, but all of the stuff that's in the sidebar, related article, etc.  I suspect that is throwing off my analysis, and likely explains all of the times that the word "facebook" pops up.
+I'm not sure what the "fix" is other than to write a parser that is unique to each of those sites.
+And I honestly wouldn't be surprise if Google has done something like this in order to improve its search results.

 ## Troubleshooting